jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Nothing.
 Just focused."

 "Right.
 And I'm the Queen of England."
 Maya took a long drink from her water bottle.
-"Does this have anything to do with Ethan Hayes?"
+"Does this have anything to do with Ethan Price?"

 "Why does everything have to be about Ethan?"